• Feedback

 The status, confirmed by Puri Superintendent of Police Prateek Singh, came into effect on September 25, 2025 and will remain valid for three years until September 25, 2028.

 Previously, the temple precincts were declared a ‘No-Flying Zone’ to prevent unauthorised aerial activity and safeguard the sanctity of the shrine as well as the safety of devotees.
-The new ‘Red Zone’ classification imposes stricter airspace restrictions, extending from sea level up to 50,000 feet above the temple.
+The new ‘Red Zone’ classification imposes stricter airspace restrictions, extending from sea level up to 50,000 meters above the temple.

 “The Puri police have been consistently working to protect the Jagannath Temple from any flying objects.
 We formally requested the DGCA, through the Transport and Communication Department—the nodal agency for civil aviation—to regulate flying activities in this area by declaring it a ‘Red Zone,’” said SP Prateek Singh.